-The first sign of worn out piston rings is engine blowby.
+So, the first sign of worn out piston rings, is engine blow-by.

-If you are seeing puffs of blue smoke out of the exhaust it means the engine is burning oil.
+Consequently, if you are seeing puffs of blue smoke out of the exhaust, it means the engine is burning oil.

-With worn or damaged piston rings, you may notice that the engine oil gets low faster than before.
-Blue oil smoke first appears when you start your engine while it is still cold.
+Also, with worn or damaged piston rings, you may notice that the engine oil gets low, faster than before.
+Consequently, blue oil smoke first appears, when you start your engine, while it is still cold.

-But, as the engine warms up, the pistons and rings expand, and start to seal the cylinder walls.
-As a result, reducing how much oil is blowing past the rings.
+But, as the engine warms up, the pistons and piston rings expand, and start to seal the cylinder walls.
+As a result, reducing how much oil, is blowing past the rings.

-Eventually, the piston rings wear to the point that there is constant blow-by, and the car smokes all the time.
-Another issue with blow-by is combustion gases entering the crankcase.
-This means fuel and combustion byproducts in the oil.
+Eventually, the piston rings wear to the point, that there is constant blow-by.
+So, the engine smokes all the time.
+Another issue with blow-by is, combustion gases entering the crankcase.
+This means fuel and combustion by-products, are in the oil.

-As these chemicals permeate the oil, the oil loses its viscosity and the ability to cool and lubricate the engine.
-So, You must change the oil more often to keep the engine clean.
-This is also a big factor in bearing damage as well.
+As these chemicals permeate the oil; the oil loses its viscosity and the ability, to cool and lubricate the engine.
+As a result, you must change the oil more often, to keep the engine clean.
+This is also a big factor in, bearing damage as well.

 Typical Ring Configuration

 The compression rings provide sealing, above the piston and prevents, the gas leakage from the combustion side.
 Located in the top grooves, are the compression rings.
 However, this may differ, according the design of the engine.
 The main function of these rings is, to seal the combustion gases.
 And, transfer heat, from the piston to the cylinder walls.

 Second or Intermediate Rings